portget/portdoc/docs/index.md

 ### Repository layout
 ___
     port.toml         # The configuration file.
+    custom.enum       # The custom enum file
     groupA/           # The group directory.
         sample1.msg   # The message file
         sample2.msg   # The message file
         sample3.msg   # The message file

+    groupB/           # The group directory.
+        sample1.msg   # The message file
+        sample2.msg   # The message file
-        custom.enum   # The custom enum file
+        sample3.msg   # The message file
     ...               # Other files.